Delivering Faster Setup and Stronger Protection with Oracle Cloud Infrastructure's Web Application Firewall Redesign

 Skills:

-Product Design, Re-Design, Design System Component and Pattern Implementation
+Product Design, Design System Component and Pattern Implementation

 Role: